MultimodalImagingCenter/MiC/README.md

 ![MiC, outputs](ressources/MiC_results_screenshot.png)

-Depending on the choice of parameters, the outputs consists of
+Depending on the choice of parameters, the outputs consist of
 + one stack of superimposed masks
 + one plot if the varying IoU is selected.
 It displays the 4 metrics score on ordinate and IoU on abscissa
 	+ if working on stack this plot is replaced by
 		+ a stack of plot with one plot for each slice, corresponding to metrics for corresponding slice
 		+ a plot with metrics computed by summing objects from all slices
 + several result tables
-	- one containg counts of TP, FP, FN, metrics at pixel / object level
+	- one containing counts of TP, FP, FN, metrics at pixel / object level
 	- one containing counts with varying IoU
 	- one containing information about correspondence found with notably the IoU for each object

 #### image: display of masks GT_VS_mask

 ![MiC, output image](ressources/MiC_output_image.png)
 This stack of images is displayed when the option "Show composite images" is selected.
 The first slice is the pixel level superposition is the option "Pixel" is selected.
 The second is the Object level (IoU = 0.5) superposition if the option "Object (IoU=0.5)" is selected.
-The next slices corresponds to object level  with varying IoU thresholds, when the corresponding option is selected.
+The next slices correspond to object level  with varying IoU thresholds, when the corresponding option is selected.
 The IoU thresholds used are displayed in the slice label.

 The mask to test is superimposed to the ground truth with a color code
 + for pixel level